ibm-cloud-docs/containers/vpc_nlb_pp.md

 :   The maximum number of health check retries for the VPC load balancer.
 By default, this value is set to `2`, and has a minimum of `1` and a maximum of `10`.

 `service.kubernetes.io/ibm-load-balancer-cloud-provider-vpc-member-quota`
 :   Optional.
 The number of worker nodes per zone that the load balancer routes to.
 The default value is 8.
-For a cluster with worker nodes in three zones, this results in the the load balancer routing to 24 total worker nodes.
+For a cluster with worker nodes in three zones, this results in the load balancer routing to 24 total worker nodes.
 The total number of worker nodes across all zones that the load balancer routes to cannot exceed 50.
 If the cluster has fewer than 50 worker nodes across all zones, specify 0 to route to all worker nodes in a zone.

 `selector`
 :   The label key (`<selector_key>`) and value (`<selector_value>`) that you used in the `spec.template.metadata.labels` section of your app deployment YAML.
 This custom label identifies all pods where your app runs to include them in the load balancing.